nsprljan/ImageCodingResearchTools/Jpeg2000/README.md

 A GUI front-end for executing the external JPEG2000 software (the java-based, not included in this package).
 Apart form the GUI, the script jpeg2000jj2k.m can be used for calling JJ2000 in the command line mode.
 The scripts for batch execution of the [JPEG 2000 Kakadu software](http://www.kakadusoftware.com/) are also provided (not included in this package).
 The only implementation of JJ2000 that currently can be found on the web is at [this link](http://anabuilder.free.fr/jj2000-5.1.jar).
 However, keep in mind this is not the original location, as the authors' location for dowload is not online any more ([original location](http://jj2000.epfl.ch/jj_download/index.html))

+There is also this [Google code page](http://code.google.com/p/jj2000/), but you have to build the project yourself.

 Functions
 ---------

  - **jpeg2000gui** - GUI for Jpeg 2000 compression, calls jpeg2000jj2k
- - **jpeg2000jj2k** - Script that executes the JJ2000 java byte code (place the corresponding jar file in this toolbox directory)
+ - **jpeg2000jj2k** - Wrapper for running the JJ2000 java byte code (instructions to download java byte code provided)
- - **jpeg2000kakadu** - Frontend for the Kakadu JPEG 2000 compression (place the corresponding binaries under ./kakadu directory)
+ - **jpeg2000kakadu** - Wrappper for running the Kakadu JPEG 2000 binaries (instructions to download binaries provided)
- - **jpeg2000kakadu_yuv** - Frontend for the Kakadu JPEG 2000 compression of video sequences in YUV format
+ - **jpeg2000kakadu_yuv** - Script for the Kakadu JPEG 2000 compression of video sequences in YUV format

 Examples
 --------